 We will provide staff and volunteers with guidance to follow when they suspect a child may be experiencing abuse or are at risk of harm.
 We will work cooperatively with other agencies to safeguard and promote the welfare of children.
 We will ensure that our concerns about our pupils are discussed with parents/carers first – unless we have reason to believe that such a move would be contrary to the child’s welfare.

-The Governor with responsibility for child protection is Suzie Powell
+Governor with responsibility for Child Protection - Suzie Powell (Chair of Governors)

 The school has an updated register of assessments against a variety of risks both on and off site.
 Prior to children going off-site staff must complete a risk assessment.